Meyer–Schuster rearrangement

 The Meyer–Schuster rearrangement is the chemical reaction described as an acid-catalyzed rearrangement of secondary and tertiary propargyl alcohols to α,β-unsaturated ketones if the alkyne group is internal and α,β-unsaturated aldehydes if the alkyne group is terminal.
-Reviews have been published by Swaminathan and Narayan, Vartanyan and Banbanyan, and Engel and Dudley, the last of which describes ways to promote the Meyer–Schuster rearrangement over other reactions available to propargyl alcohols.

 Mechanism

-The reaction mechanism begins with the protonation of the alcohol which leaves in an E1 reaction to form the allene from the alkyne.
-Attack of a water molecule on the carbocation and deprotonation is followed by tautomerization to give the α,β-unsaturated carbonyl compound.

-Edens et al. have investigated the reaction mechanism.
-They found it was characterized by three major steps: (1) the rapid protonation of oxygen, (2) the slow, rate-determining step comprising the 1,3-shift of the protonated hydroxy group, and (3) the keto-enol tautomerism followed by rapid deprotonation.
+The reaction proceeds by three major steps: (1) the rapid protonation of oxygen, (2) the slow, rate-determining step comprising the 1,3-shift of the protonated hydroxy group, and (3) the keto-enol tautomerism followed by rapid deprotonation.
+Formation of the unsaturated carbonyl compound is irreversible.
+Solvent is important and solvent caging is proposed to stabilize the transition state.

-In a study of the rate-limiting step of the Meyer–Schuster reaction, Andres et al. showed that the driving force of the reaction is the irreversible formation of unsaturated carbonyl compounds through carbonium ions.
-They also found the reaction to be assisted by the solvent.
-This was further investigated by Tapia et al. who showed solvent caging stabilizes the transition state.

 Rupe rearrangement

 The reaction of tertiary alcohols containing an α-acetylenic group does not produce the expected aldehydes, but rather α,β-unsaturated methyl ketones via an enyne intermediate.
 This alternate reaction is called the Rupe reaction, and competes with the Meyer–Schuster rearrangement in the case of tertiary alcohols.